The Madding Crowd

 The Madding Crowd is the debut major-label album by the American rock band Nine Days, released on May 16, 2000, by Epic Records.
 It spawned the major hit "Absolutely (Story of a Girl)" and another single, "If I Am".
 It peaked at number 67 on the US Billboard 200.

-The album's title is a reference to Thomas Hardy's 1874 novel Far from the Madding Crowd.
+Reception

+Critical reception

+Allmusic rated the album 4.5 out of five stars, with William Ruhlmann calling it "an album's worth of songs about personal relationships that are often rocky, but always involved and involving."
+For MTV, Alexandra Flood praised the album as "clean, frill-less, fruitful rock".
+People named The Madding Crowd "Album of the Week" for August 28, 2000, with Steve Dougherty praising Hampson and Desveaux as "highly talented" and the songs for containing "a literate muse".